 Verification is Mandated by the Department of Education

 If you are selected for verification, you are not alone!
 About 30 percent of all FAFSA applicants are randomly selected for the verification process.
 Our office is required to collect documentation and compare it to the information you reported on the FAFSA.
+Basic documents to be submitted are published in the Federal Register by the Department of Education each year.
 Students are notified by AP email and/or AP OneStop when they are selected for verification, when additional information is needed, if corrections are made by our office, or if any award changes are necessary.
 Students will be notified approximately 3 weeks after their documents are submitted to our office.
 You should check your AP OneStop and AP email often to prevent financial aid difficulties or delays.

 Our priority deadlines are June 1st for Fall and November 1st for Spring.
 Processing time may increase during peak periods, such as, July, August and January.
 All required documentation must be submitted by the priority deadlines for the most efficient processing time.